Skip to product information

 Altitude: 1750 masl, 1.9°N

 Nestor Lasso and his brother Adrian have made a name for themselves within the world of specialty coffee with heavily, but expertly fermented naturals from their farm El Diviso in Huila, Colombia.
-This is the third time we have bought coffee from this award-winning family of producers.
+We have been buying coffee from this award-winning family of producers for a couple of years now.

 Finca El Diviso was founded by José Uribe in the late 1990s.
 When his sons Nestor and Adrian took over the farm, they were not even 20 years old.
 They started by introducing new varieties and experimenting with different processing methods.
 Soon after, they joined forces with Jhoan Vergara, another ambitious producer who runs a farm nearby called Las Flores.
 Today, their businesses are closely linked.
 The three young producers have worked in close collaboration with Cata Café Export to develop and refine the work on the farms and their fermentation processes in order to improve quality and consistency.